 How can I watch Hellmuth vs Negreanu?

-The heads-up match is poised to be held through the High Stakes Feud show, which has previously run a match between Hellmuth and Antonio Esfandiari.
+The heads-up match was held through the High Stakes Feud show, which has previously run a match between Hellmuth and Antonio Esfandiari.
 Hellmuth won all three rounds of his matchups against Esfandiari and collected $400,000 in prizes.

 Poker fans were able to watch the first 30 minutes of Round 1 on YouTube, before the match was made exclusively available on PokerGo.
 In addition, PokerGO will broadcast a Hype Show and a “Weigh-In” during the last two days of March.

-PokerGo will also host subsequent rematches, with Round 2 set again for PokerGo on May 5th.
-Thirty minutes before the start of Round 2, Hellmuth and Negreanu will join the Nick Schulman weigh-in to discuss the match before hitting the felt.
+PokerGo will also hosted subsequent rematches, with Round 2 set again for PokerGo on May 5th and Round 3 on June 23rd.
+Thirty minutes before the start of each round, Hellmuth and Negreanu joined the Nick Schulman through a “weigh-in” to discuss the match before hitting the felt.

 Who was favored to win the matches?